-With Megadeth’s So Far, So Good…So What?! being made after Master of Puppets, it was inevitable that Dave Mustaine was going to compose an instrumental and hire Michael Wagener as the mixer.
+With Megadeth’s So Far, So Good…So What?! (their third album) being made after Master of Puppets (ditto), it was inevitable that Mustaine was going to compose an instrumental and hire Michael Wagener as the mixer.
 In all fairness to Mr. Mustaine, he was responsible for the pre-solo riff in Leper Messiah (which Kirk Hammett had admitted).
-In the below photo, Dave is reading the June 1991 issue of Metal Maniacs.
+Megadeth’s third album really was the charm.
+It differentiated themselves from Metallica by having sound effects and dialogue.
+In the above photo, Dave is reading the June 1991 issue of Metal Maniacs.
 This was before recording Countdown to Extinction in the next year.
-There’s an interview that James Hetfield and Lars Ulrich did for a VH-1 documentary about Megadeth.
-When asked to talk about them, Lars wanted to compliment Rust in Peace before a quick and incoherent exchange with James prompted him to change his answer to Peace Sells…But Who’s Buying?
+There’s an interview that James Hetfield and Lars Ulrich had done for a VH-1 documentary about Megadeth.
+When asked to talk about them, Lars wanted to compliment Rust in Peace before a quick and incoherent (i.e. inaudible) exchange with James prompted him to change his answer to Peace Sells…But Who’s Buying?

-James was correct in thinking Megadeth had succeeded in one-upping Metallica by hiring Mike Clink (the original producer of …and Justice for All) to produce a progressive metal album where you could actually hear the bass guitar, although Dave was never under the impression that Metallica had been one-upped (such was his desire to one-up his former comrades).
-Despite Rust in Peace having 2 music videos, …and Justice for All was more profitable because Cliff Burton’s death brought a wave of avid anticipation that was similar to when Def Leppard released an album after the drummer lost his left arm in a car crash.
+James was correct in thinking Megadeth had succeeded in one-upping Metallica by hiring Mike Clink, the original producer of …and Justice for All, to produce a prog metal album where you could actually hear the bass guitar, although Dave was never under the impression that Metallica had been one-upped (such was his desire to one-up his former comrades).
+Despite Rust in Peace having two music videos, …and Justice for All was more profitable because Cliff Burton’s death brought a wave of avid anticipation that was similar to when Def Leppard released an album after the drummer lost his left arm in a car crash.
 Dave was being perceived as less of an underdog than Metallica because his downfall wasn’t as tragic as Metallica’s downfall.
+I’m surprised that Dave didn’t think about hiring Bob Rock as the producer for Countdown to Extinction after the release of Metallica’s black album.

-I’m surprised that Mustaine didn’t think about hiring Bob Rock as the producer for Countdown to Extinction.
-It could’ve been a case of third time being the most charming when it came to imitation being a form of rivalry.
-The singles for the album are proof that getting a vinyl player is necessary because, in general, there are tracks (namely mixes) which haven’t been uploaded on YouTube.
-After Metallica’s black album, you could hear the stripped down influence in Testament’s The Ritual, Nuclear Assault’s Something Wicked, Living Colour’s Stain, Anthrax’s Sound of White Noise, Sacred Reich’s Independent, Slayer’s Divine Intervention and Sepultura’s Chao A.D.
+It could’ve been a case of third time being the most charming when it came to imitation being a form of rivalry, especially in light of how Metallica stole their thunder by copying the sleeper’s prayer in Go to Hell for Enter Sandman.
+Metallica’s single was released three weeks later in the same month.
+The singles for Megadeth’s 1992 album are proof that getting a vinyl player is necessary because, in general, there are tracks (namely mixes) which haven’t been uploaded on YouTube.
+After Metallica’s black album, you could hear the stripped down influence in other albums in Testament’s The Ritual, Nuclear Assault’s Something Wicked, Living Colour’s Stain, Anthrax’s Sound of White Noise, Sacred Reich’s Independent, Slayer’s Divine Intervention and Sepultura’s Chao A.D.